d2si-oss/contributing-guidelines/README.md

 responsible of the contributing workflow like answering issues, reviewing and merging pull requests, etc.

+### The d2si-oss Core Team

+By default, members of the core-team watch and have admin rights over all projects and hence can handle the global contributions workflow.

 ### Organization members

-Organization members have admin rights over all projects and hence can handle the global contributions workflow.
+There won't be any organization members besides the owners.

 ### Organization owners